buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 However, there are two issues with precedence, or rather non-precedence, for ULAs as originally defined in RFC6724.

-One is that the same default policy table also puts IPv6 ULAs below all IPv4 addresses, including {{RFC1918}} addresses, such that IPv4-IPv4 address pairs are favored over ULA-ULA address pairs.
-For many site operators this behavior will be counter-intuitive, given the IPv6 GUA preference, and may create difficulties with respect to planning, operational, and security implications for environments where ULA addresses are used in IPv4/IPv6 dual-stack network scenarios.
+First, the aforementioned default policy table places IPv6 ULAs below all IPv4 addresses, including {{RFC1918}} addresses, such that IPv4-IPv4 address pairs are favored over ULA-ULA address pairs.
+Given the IPv6 GUA preference, this could create difficulties with respect to planning, operational, and security implications for environments where ULA addresses are used in IPv4/IPv6 dual-stack network scenarios.
 The expected default prioritization of known-local IPv6 traffic over IPv4 by default, as happens with IPv6 GUA addresses, does not happen for ULAs.

 As a result, the use of ULAs is not a viable option for dual-stack networking transition planning, large scale network modeling, network lab environments or other modes of large scale networking that run both IPv4 and IPv6 concurrently with the expectation that IPv6 will be preferred by default.
-Local preference of ULAs over IPv4 is thus important to assist operators in phasing out IPv4 from dual-stack environments and is an important enabler for sites seeking to move from dual-stack to IPv6-only networking.
+Local preference of ULAs over IPv4 is thus important to assist administrators in phasing out IPv4 from dual-stack environments and is an important enabler for sites seeking to move from dual-stack to IPv6-only networking.

 Additionally, an issue exists in the scenario where nodes in a dual-stack site are addressed from both ULA and GUA prefixes, RFC6724 will see GUA-GUA address pairs chosen over ULA-ULA.
 One goal of ULA addresses was to allow local communications to be independent of the availability of external connectivity and addresses, such that persistent ULAs can be used even when the global prefix made available to a site is withdrawn or changes.